RodrigoLimaM/sales-manager-order/README.md

     ![Alt text](https://user-images.githubusercontent.com/51386403/93714108-e232b080-fb36-11ea-9881-894dd0f900a2.png "Architecture")
     * 1 - Will receive an order, create it and persist on MongoDB with status ***PENDING***;
     * 2 - The persisted order will be produced on ***NEW_ORDER*** Kafka topic;
-    * 3 - Will listen to the topic and check if the customer has available balance;
+    * 3 - Will listen to the topic and check if the customer has a balance;
     * 4 - Will produce a message on ***ORDER_STATUS_CHANGE*** Kafka topic updating the order status (***FINISHED*** or ***CANCELLED***);
     * 5 - Will listen to the topic and update the order status on MongoDB.